-Following our update of our voting policy in 2022, we have been taking voting action for boards in which there is no ethnic/racial diversity.
-This only covered the US and UK where the data is reliable and best practice allows for enhanced expectations.
-In 2022, we voted against board chairs and nomination committee chairs at 40 investee companies for lack of racial/ethnic diversity.
-Over half (21) of these were mid-cap companies, which were relatively evenly spread across the US and UK.
+Following our update of our voting policy in 2022, we have been taking voting action for boards in which there is no shareholder proposals, we critically assess the respective ethnic/racial diversity.
+This only covered the US and UK where nature of each proposal.
+During the 2022 voting season, our the data is reliable and best practice allows for enhanced overall support for shareholder proposals reflects this expectations.
+In 2022, we voted against board chairs and individual assessment and results in a lower level of support nomination committee chairs at 40 investee companies for (from 74% in 2021 to 66% in 2022).
+As shareholder proposals lack of racial/ethnic diversity.
+Over half (21) of these were vary widely in terms of feasibility, materiality and reasoning, mid-cap companies, which were relatively evenly spread all are thoroughly reviewed on a case-by-case basis.
+We across the US and UK. carefully review all proposals to seek to ensure the best voting decision possible in the best interest of our clients.
+Our own Shareholder proposals dialogue with our investee companies that are targeted with Voting on shareholder proposals is an important tool to shareholder proposals is also taken into consideration during convey shareholder sentiment particularly on environmental the voting assessment.

-Shareholder proposals

-Voting on shareholder proposals is an important tool to convey shareholder sentiment particularly on environmental and social issues.
-DWS employs a principle-based approach as outlined in our DWS Corporate Governance and Proxy Voting Policy for the three largest, management companies in EMEA.
-We support reasonable proposals that promote, for example, enhanced shareholder rights or improved disclosure.
-Additionally, we generally support proposals that align a company's practices with internationally recognised standards.
+and social issues.
+DWS employs a principle-based approach as outlined in our DWS Corporate Governance and Proxy Voting As the 2022 proxy voting season has illustrated, we believe Policy for the three largest, management companies in EMEA. that some shareholder proposals do not reflect the interests of We support reasonable proposals that promote, for example, the wider shareholder community and their clients.
+For enhanced shareholder rights or improved disclosure.
+Additionally, example, we did not support some shareholder proposals we generally support proposals that align a company's from single-issue organisations that we feel were too narrow practices with internationally recognised standards. in focus and do not consider other important aspects for the